JosephLai241/URS/docs/The Forest.md

 I am a self-taught software developer who just recently graduated from college and am currently looking for my first full-time job.
 I do not have a computer science degree, so I have had to teach myself a ton of concepts that I would have learned if I got the degree.
 A class I wish I was able to take in college is data structures and algorithms because that seems to be all the buzz when it comes to the technical interview, which I unfortunately struggle with greatly due to my lack of experience and practice.

-Recently I have been teaching myself DSA.
+Recently (March 2021) I have been teaching myself DSA.
 Implementing simple examples of each topic within DSA was not so bad (I am currently working on a study guide/reference repository containing these implementations in both Python and Rust that I will make public soon), but practicing Leetcode problems was and still is a difficult process for me.
 I will continue to power through the struggle because my livelihood and future career depends on it, though.

 While it has not been a smooth journey, I have come to realize how useful DSA is and am implementing what I have learned in a real-world use case.
 I do not think I would have been able to figure out a solution to the structured comments scraper's prior shortcomings if I had not studied this area within computer science.
 I recently implemented my first [trie][trie] and was fascinated by how abstract data structures worked.
 I immediately realized I needed to use a tree data structure for the structured comments scraper in order to take it to the next level, which is the purpose of [this pull request][Pull Request].